Li-Eric/Java-Pong/README.md

 # Pong
 Two player pong game written in Java.
-To play, download and compile the pong.java file.
+To play, download and run the pong.java file.